pralab/secml/.gitlab/issue_templates/DirectionFeature.md

 and verify the issue you're about to submit isn't a duplicate.
 --->

+ A direction feature is a **major feature** for the project.
+It is often a new feature (add ~"new feature" label in this case) or a features that need massive overhaul.)

 ### Summary

-(Summarize the direction feature to be developed.
-A direction feature is a **major feature** for the project.)
+(Summarize the direction feature to be developed.)

 ### List of *priority* issues